Vertax42/xense-vr-client/README.md

-# XRoboToolkit-Unity-Client Project Documentation
+# Xense-VR-Client Project Documentation

 ## Project Overview
-`XRoboToolkit-Unity-Client` is a Unity-based software developed for PICO devices to facilitate robot training and remote teleoperation.
+`Xense-VR-Client` is a Unity-based software developed for PICO devices to facilitate robot training and remote teleoperation.
 It works in conjunction with PC-side software to achieve robot training and teleoperation functionalities.

 ## Unity UI Main Panel Reference